Reason to Retrieve: Enhancing Query Understanding through Decomposition and Interpretation: Experiments

 \subsubsection{Baselines}

-For the original queries, we employ Contriever\cite{Izacard2021UnsupervisedDI} and ReasonIR\cite{Shao2025ReasonIRTR} as our baselines.
-For the query reasoner, we use the reasoning expansion variants released in the official BRIGHT dataset repository\footnote{\url{https://huggingface.co/datasets/xlangai/BRIGHT}}, generated by GritLM, Llama3-70B, Claude-3-opus, Gemini-1.0, and GPT-4, as our baselines.
-Moreover, we reproduce reasoning expansions with DeepSeek-R1 ($temperature = 0.6$) using the same prompt from BRIGHT.
-Also, we include TongSearch-QR \cite{qin2025tongsearchqrreinforcedqueryreasoning}, ThinkQE-14B\cite{Lei2025ThinkQEQE} and DIVER-QExpand\cite{Long2025DIVERAM} as our baselines for comparison.
+We use the reasoning expansion variants released in the official BRIGHT dataset repository,\footnote{\url{https://huggingface.co/datasets/xlangai/BRIGHT}} generated by Claude-3-opus and GPT-4, as our baselines.
+Moreover, we generate reasoning expansions with DeepSeek-R1, similarly to BRIGHT.
+In addition, we incorporate several recently proposed state-of-the-art methods, i.e., TongSearch-QR~\cite{Qin2025TongSearchQRRQ}, ThinkQE~\cite{Lei2025ThinkQEQE}, and DIVER-QExpand~\cite{Long2025DIVERAM} as baselines, and reproduce their results.

-\subsubsection{Training Details.}
+\subsubsection{Training details.}